![]() | Johnny Campbell and The Detours A précis of the band's inception, rise, successes, demise – and beyond ..... |

 |||

-| New Brighton Sound Shell, Christchurch - March 1964 Article taken from PHOTO REVIEW Christchurch - March 1964, Volume 2 Number 1 |
+New Brighton Sound Shell, Christchurch - March 1964 Article taken from PHOTO REVIEW Christchurch - March 1964, Volume 2 Number 1 |

-| Surf City - Pleasant Point Domain ...
+Surf City - Pleasant Point Domain ...
 The promoters of Surf City went out of their way to cater for the surfing community, and endeavoured to always present a varied and interesting programme with lots of competitions and prizes.
-This modus worked well, and the dance was extremely well supported by surfies, and young people in general. |
+The event was extremely well supported by surfies, and young people in general. |

 |||||

-| The Detours - Surf City era Newspaper Advertisements All the newspaper clippings on this site were diligently collected by John's father Ron Campbell |
+The Detours - Surf City era Newspaper Advertisements All the newspaper clippings on this site were diligently collected by John's father Ron Campbell |

 ![]() |